 Although the pharmaceutical, biotechnology and medical device industries have played key roles in increasing life expectancy and improving health, many chronic, debilitating diseases continue to be inadequately addressed with current drugs or medical devices.
 Cardiovascular disease, cancer, neurodegenerative diseases, diabetes, arthritis, epilepsy and other chronic diseases claim the lives of millions of Americans each year.
 These illnesses are prolonged, are rarely cured completely, and pose a significant societal burden in mortality, morbidity and cost.
-The Centers for Disease Control estimates that the major chronic diseases are responsible for approximately 70% of all deaths in the U.S., and medical care costs for these conditions totaled more than \$400 billion annually.
-Currently, more than 60% of total health care spending in the U.S. is devoted to the treatment of chronic diseases.
-Demographic trends suggest that, as the U.S. population ages, the cost of treating chronic diseases as a proportion of total health care spending will increase.
+The Centers for Disease Control estimates that the major chronic diseases are responsible for approximately 1.7 million deaths or 70% of all deaths in the U.S. Chronic diseases cause major limitations in daily living for more 25 million Americans.
+These diseases account for more than 70% of the \$1 trillion spent on health care each year in America.
+Demographic trends suggest that, as the U.S. population ages, the cost of treating chronic diseases will increase.